Patient-specific solution of the electrocorticography forward problem in deforming brain: Results

 Computations were performed on a single core of a laptop computer with Intel Core i7-8750H 4.10~GHz CPU and 32~GB RAM.
-The total computation time for solving 63 forward problems to construct a leadfield matrix for 64 electrodes was less than 15 minutes.
-Assembly of the stiffness matrix (which can be precomputed and reused for different load cases) took around 1~min, and each row of the leadfield matrix was solved within 13~s (including imposition of boundary conditions, solution of the linear system of equations, and recovery of the gradient of the solution at the element centroids).
+The total computation time for solving 63 forward problems to construct a lead field matrix for 64 electrodes was less than 15 minutes.
+Assembly of the stiffness matrix (which can be precomputed and reused for different load cases) took around 1~min, and each row of the lead field matrix was solved within 13~s (including imposition of boundary conditions, solution of the linear system of equations, and recovery of the gradient of the solution at the element centroids).

+To quantify the difference between the lead fields, the RDM and MAG metrics (section~\ref{sec:methods:quantitative-measures}) were applied to compare the three corresponding columns from lead field matrices from two different volume conductor models at each spatial location.
+The values in the three corresponding columns of a lead field matrix are the sensitivities of all electrode voltage measurements to the presence of electrical current at a particular point (voxel or element) within the head.
+For each comparison between two models, this resulted in a single RDM and MAG value for each voxel.

+Fig.~\ref{fig:unwarpedstaple-leadfield-images} shows the difference between the lead fields computed using the original image data segmented using the STAPLE and DTI-based methods.
+There are small differences in the lead fields especially in the regions at the interface between CSF and brain tissue where voxels are classified differently by the two segmentation methods.
+The differences between the lead fields computed using the two segmentation methods are small compared to those between the lead fields computed using preoperative (unwarped geometry) and postoperative (projected electrodes and warped geometry) models as discussed below.
+This suggests that small errors in segmentation will have a negligible effect compared to the change in geometry caused by brain shift.